 Township Firefighters meet these standards, the exact same standards required for full-time firefighters in large cities.

-This includes 240 hours of initial firefighter training, 28 hours of hazardous materials training, and 60 hours of medical
+This includes 240 hours of initial firefighter training, 28 hours of hazardous materials training, and 226 hours of emergency medical

 trains several times a month to insure proficiency in all needed emergency skills and operations.
 The Department also has

 state certified instructors in fire service and emergency medical training.

 The Department provides fire safety education to school age children both within our local schools and during fire station

 tours.
 The Department's fire marshal is also responsible for insuring compliance with the Township's fire prevention code